 The entry load is the money charged when you start an investment in a mutual fund, while the exit load is the fee charged when exiting a scheme.

 You can invest in mutual funds offered by Navi without having to pay any entry or exit load.
-Download the Navi app and start investing in Navi’s mutual funds today.
-With Navi, you can invest in the top 50 companies of India through Nifty 50.
-Alternatively, you can also invest through online platforms like Groww, INDmoney, Paytm Money or Zerodha.
+You can start investing in the Navi Nifty 50 and other Navi Mutual Funds through Zerodha, Paytm Money and Groww, to name a few.

 Also Read: Easy Ways To Invest In Mutual Funds Online